Clarifying your brand values as an individual

 I’ve also created a small whatsapp group with some friends who are now freelance marketers.
 If we need a second look over a plan we’ve written, we’re there for one another.
 If we get a client who needs help we can’t provide, we’re there for one another.
 It’s teeny tiny for now, because I only wanted to include people I felt would absolutely be supportive.
 But at some point I would love to make it a bit bigger, because I know there are a lot of other people out there who feel the way I do.

-I have a few small things I’m already doing in this area, but I would love to know – have you ever run any projects that encouraged collaboration among competitors?
+Have you ever run any projects that encouraged collaboration among competitors?
 How did you get people to open up?
 Is it just me being overly ambitious?
 Probably.
 But it’s got to be worth a try, right?

 So, those are the values I am starting this business from.
 They are the reason I am pursuing it with such drive, because I want to be able to integrate them into everything I do going forward.